UBC-STAT/stat-201/docs/group-project-page.md

 of your proposal.

 Clearly state the question you will try to answer with your project.
-Your question should involve one random variable of interest, spread across two or more categories that are interesting to compare.
+Your question should involve one or more random variables of interest, spread across two or more categories that are interesting to compare.
 For example, you could consider the annual maxima river flow at two different locations along a river, or perhaps gender diversity at